Key insights from the Chroma Key & Visual Marker webinar

 Users can 3D print any object with the colors that Varjo’s chroma markers support.
 The combination of chroma keying technology and visual markers enables users to hold the 3D printed objects, like phones or other gadgets, in their hand with perfect occlusion and “dress” them instantly to look like a material-finished product.

 To make designing even more intuitive and life-like, Varjo’s light model enables accurate reflections of the real world around the virtual objects.
-The object follows the chroma visual markers perfectly through Varjo’s XR-1, making it possible to visualize and re-design prototypes in seconds, without the need to actually build a physical prototype.
+The object follows the chroma visual markers perfectly through the Varjo headset, making it possible to visualize and re-design prototypes in seconds, without the need to actually build a physical prototype.

 Track objects accurately using visual markers